DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 action, in the mediating conjunctures within which she is placed.
-This is precisely what the notion of stigmergy implies: the movement and the behaviour of each animal contribute to the production of a dynamic spatial structure -- the school of fish or the ant hive or the spider's web --, but this spatial structure itself conditions the behaviour of the animals.
+This is precisely what the notion of stigmergy implies: the movement and the behaviour of each animal contribute to the production of a dynamic spatial structure – the school of fish or the ant hive or the spider's web, but this spatial structure itself conditions the behaviour of the animals.
 There is no 'school' without the movement of each fish, and yet the movement of a fish or of a particular bird is initiated by the structure of the school.
 It is obviously the movement of the spider that